1924::From Washington to Alaska on a 16-Foot Open Boat... With a Goat

 Victoria, British Columbia

-By the time news of the Pentz family departure was reported in newspapers across the continent, they had already arrived safely in Ketchikan, Alaska, with nothing to report but a beautiful, safe and uneventful 2-month 1,000-mile journey.
+By the time news of the Pentz family's departure was reported in newspapers across the continent, they had already arrived safely in Ketchikan, Alaska, with nothing to report but a beautiful, safe, and uneventful two-month 1,000-mile journey.
 From Ketchikan, they ditched their boat and journeyed to Skagway, Alaska, to see the sights.
-The papers reported their journey as they sailed up the coast.
+North Americans followed their journey as newspapers reported their sail up the coast.

 "1924::Arriving in Ketchikan, Alaska"